 Length of Base-2 Binary Calendar Elements

-Calendars with binary representation and dfdl:binaryCalendarRep ‘binarySeconds’ or ‘binaryMilliseconds’ are represented as a bit string which contains a base-2 representation.
+Calendars (types date, time, dateTime) with binary representation and dfdl:binaryCalendarRep ‘binarySeconds’ or ‘binaryMilliseconds’ are represented as a bit string which contains a base-2 representation.
 The specified length must be either exactly 4 bytes or exactly 8 bytes respectively.

 The dfdl:lengthUnits property must be 'bytes'.
 It is a Schema Definition Error otherwise.